Setting and executing customer experience (CX) goals is a huge part of any business strategy.

 Now you have your goals in mind, it’s time to work out how best to reach them.
 Again, use the same committee or meeting formed in the previous step to encourage collaboration here.
 If your team has input on the methods, they’ll remain engaged (and they’ll have on-the-ground insights you might lack).

-Let’s walk through an example.
+Let’s walk through one where this might be required.
 You’ve decided to decrease call response time, leading to a quicker and more efficient experience for customers.
 Specifically, you’ve aimed for ‘every call to be answered within 30 seconds by the end of the quarter’.
 Now it’s time to work out how to achieve this.
 You could:

 Hire more staff to decrease overall call load on individual agents